-- 4.0: Able to walk without using an assistive aid, such as a cane or walker.
-A person is able to be up and about for at least 12 hours a day without overly reduced function.
+- 4.0: A person is able to walk without an assistive aid, such as a cane.
+They are able to stand or walk around for at least 12 hours a day without overly reduced function.

-- 6.0: Requires occasional or everyday assistance walking with a cane, crutch, or brace for distances of 100 meters or more.
+- 6.0: A person needs occasional or daily assistance and uses a cane, crutch, or brace to walk distances of 100 meters or more.

-- 7.0: Unable to walk 5 meters even with an aid.
-Usually requires a wheelchair.
+- 7.0: A person is unable to walk for 5 meters with an aid and usually uses a wheelchair.

-The transition from phase 4.0 to 5.0 usually represents a change in a person's ability to walk, which is one of the major symptoms a person with PPMS experiences.
+The transition between a score of 4.0 and 5.0 usually represents a change in a person's ability to walk, which is a primary symptom of PPMS.

 The authors of the study in the Journal of Neurology, Neurosurgery & Psychiatry report that the average time that it takes for a person with a diagnosis of PPMS to reach a score of 4.0 is 8.1 years.